 The College has a dedicated website for the collection, publication, and discussion of its own SLO's, and information on other colleges' work as well.
-As each new course is proposed or modified and presented to the Curriculum Committee, an SLO component is also presented.
+While different faculty members have taken different paths, the College is working toward a situation in which each course will have a SLO component.
 SLO's are being collected via the formal Program Review process for each discipline.
 Faculty members are encouraged to discuss and publish their SLO's on the website.